NEWBRAN-LTD/server-io-core/README.md

 More options coming in later release.

----

-*There is another dummy way to do this, which is always running our own socket.io interface, and track the event or namespace that need to proxy to another server, and pass through via the socket.io-client.
-But that will be a performance hit, as well as a very messy setup.
-Therefore, we are not going to do that for the time being.
-Since server-io-core is not design just for development.
-Its also a full feature setup for production as well.*

 ### Middlewares

 You can add any third parties middlewares (as long as it's Koa 2 compatible).